- Right to pursue training in a clean, organized, and safe environment; and one that is free from harassment and discrimination.

 - Right to privacy, respect, and security of your person and personal property; one that is free from unreasonable search and/or seizure.

 - Right to confront other's behavior that infringes on your rights and to file both formal and informal complaints about any aspect of the AVTEC experience.

 - Right to expect freedom from interference regarding your personal recreational, social, and personal enhancement opportunities established within the campus community.

-- Using appropriate language and behavior at all times while maintaining friendly and courteous behavior.
+- Use appropriate language and behavior at all times while maintaining friendly and courteous behavior.

-- Follow the policies, rules, and regulations of training and campus life to support the educational purposes of AVTEC and to sustain a safe and comfortable living and learning environment.
+- Follow the policies, rules, code of conduct, and regulations of training and campus life to support the educational purposes of AVTEC, and to sustain a safe and comfortable living, and learning environment.

-- Respect the rights of others, and report unsafe or disturbing situations to appropriate staff; allow health and safety inspections of residence when staying in student housing.
+- Respect the rights of others, and report unsafe or disturbing situations to appropriate staff.

 - Meet expected payment schedules for tuition, room, and board, and other fees.

 - Respond to all AVTEC staff and faculty directives, and questions honestly.

 AVTEC complies with Title I of the Americans with Disabilities Act (ADA), Section 504, and Title IX.
 AVTEC will attempt to make reasonable accommodations for students with a documented disability.
 It is the student’s responsibility to provide documentation of a disability.
 Students seeking accommodation should contact the AVTEC Americans with Disabilities Act Compliance Officer at 907-224-6171 to complete appropriate documentation for a needed accommodation.

 AVTEC ADA Coordinator